anveshachuri/crypto-market-maker/README.md

 tested), finite and economically bounded PnL, and statistical tests whose textual interpretation is derived directly from the p-value sign and effect size so that significance is never conflated with economic importance.
-The honest conclusion — *these signals exist but are economically small, and sophistication does not beat simplicity on this sample* — is the kind of result a careful quant researcher should expect and report, and it is reported here without inflation.
+The honest conclusion — *these signals exist but are economically small, and the Adaptive strategy's risk-adjusted superiority comes from variance reduction rather than alpha generation* — is the kind of result a careful quant researcher should expect and report, and it is reported here without inflation.

 **Caveats that bound the conclusion.** Results are sample- and period-specific;
 a single BTC/USDT window is not representative of all regimes.
 The adverse-selection